github/codeql/python/ql/src/Security/CWE-327/ReadMe.md

 - `ssl.wrap_socket` is creating insecure connections, use `SSLContext.wrap_socket` instead. [link](https://docs.python.org/3/library/ssl.html#ssl.wrap_socket)
     > Deprecated since version 3.7: Since Python 3.2 and 2.7.9, it is recommended to use the `SSLContext.wrap_socket()` instead of `wrap_socket()`.
 The top-level function is limited and creates an insecure client socket without server name indication or hostname matching.
-- Default consteructors are fine, a sluent api is used to constrain possible protocols later.
+- Default consteructors are fine, a fluent api is used to constrain possible protocols later.

 ## Current recomendation